One-Particle Density Matrix Framework for Mode-Shell Correspondence: Characterizing Topology in Amorphous Higher-Order Topological Insulators: The BBH model on an amorphous structure

-The mode and shell indices, Eq.\eqref{eq:mode_index_sum} and Eq.\eqref{eq:shell_index}, are expressed in terms of the one-particle density matrix, which means that the mode–shell correspondence is applied directly in real space to characterize the topology of states, irrespectively of translation invariance.
+The mode and shell indices, Eq.~\eqref{eq:mode_index_sum} and Eq.~\eqref{eq:shell_index}, are expressed in terms of the one-particle density matrix, which means that the mode-shell correspondence is applied directly in real space to characterize the topology of states, irrespectively of translation invariance.
 Without translation invariance, the one-particle density matrix is no longer block-diagonal in momentum space, and the associated vector-bundle structure over the Brillouin zone is lost.
 As a result, the topological classification based on families of vector bundles no longer applies.
-However, the single-particle states retain a translation-invariant long-wavelength limit, in which the coarse-grained one-particle density matrix, $\tilde{\rho}$ becomes effectively translation invariant.
-In this limit the mode and shell indices are well defined as topological characteristics of the state.
+However, the single-particle states retain a translation-invariant long-wavelength limit, in which the coarse-grained one-particle density matrix $\tilde{\rho}$ becomes effectively translation invariant.
+In this limit, the mode and shell indices are well defined as topological characteristics of the state.
 In practice, the lack of translation invariance induces a change in the localization length of the topological modes, resulting in a spreading of the local contributions to the mode index.
 As long as the shell region is large enough to account for this spreading, the mode index will approach the quantized value characteristic of the crystalline limit, and calculations are performed using $\rho$ instead of $\tilde{\rho}$.
 In the case of the shell index, the change in the correlation length of $\rho$ due to the lack of translation invariance may result in nonzero local bulk contributions to $\mathcal{I}_{\rm shell}$.
-However, for any point in the bulk, the sum of all local contributions to the shell index within distances larger that the correlation length of $\rho$ vanishes.
-This is because the crystalline limit is recovered upon coarse-graining, and the bulk contributions to the coarse-grained shell index must vanish due to translation invariance.
+The average of these contributions in regions much larger than the correlation length of $\rho$ vanishes---Upon coarse graining, translation invariance is recovered and the bulk contributions to the shell index must be zero.